riparise/solar-panel-sizing-tool/README.md

 ![Output Example](/output_example.png)

-1. **Average Solar Radiation:** This plot shows the average historical solar generation (per kW of solar panel) throughout the day, categorized by seasons (Winter, Spring, Summer, Fall).
-Use this graph mostly for a sanity check if the input is correct (e.g., if there is shadow in the early morning, you should see it in the graph).
+1. **Average Hourly Energy Generation per kW of installed solar panels:** This plot shows the average historical solar generation (per kW of installed solar panel) throughout the day, categorized by seasons (Winter, Spring, Summer, Fall).
+Use this graph mostly for a sanity check if the input is correct (e.g. if there is shadow in the early morning, you should see it in the graph).

-2. **Energy Generation vs. Panel Size and Payback Time:** This plot illustrates the relationship between panel size and energy generation per year, along with the payback time.
+2. **Energy Generation and payoff time vs. panel size** This plot illustrates the relationship between panel size and energy generation per year, along with the payback time.

-3. **Balance Over Time for Different Panel Sizes:** This plot displays the balance over time in euros for different panel sizes, allowing you to compare the financial aspects of your solar powerplant.
+3. **Return over time vs. panel size:** This plot displays the balance evolution in euros for different panel sizes, allowing you to compare the financial aspects of your solar powerplant.

 ## License 📜